bigskysoftware/htmx/www/content/essays/codin-dirty.md

 * (Some) big functions are good
 * Prefer integration tests to unit tests
-* Keep class/interface/concept count down, if possible
+* Keep class/interface/concept count down

 If you want to skip the rest of the essay, that's the takeaway.